chenning17/PoopHead/README.md

 TODO:

--> properly implement having multiple players
+-> properly implement having multiple players (done to a certain extent for now)

+-> make hands print out method on one line as easier to read / see.

 -> implement rules properly (only obeys Jack change of direction at the moment)